worldbank/gld/Support/Country Survey Details/PHL/LFS/Administrative_Levels-copy.md

 year 2016 differ.
 What is more, the conflicting values for `41`/`42` and `4`/`17` in theory refer to the same region that was made into two separate regions in 2003 (see above).
-However, the numeric values will have to be inferred based on clues such as previous quarter's codes and distributions of counts.
+However, the numeric values will have to be inferred based on clues such as previous quarter’s codes and distributions of counts.

 | Value | Jan (1) | Apr (2) | Jul (3) | Oct (4) |